NICALab/Zebrafish-brain-visualization/README.md

 Demo data can be downloaded from [Google Drive Link](https://drive.google.com/drive/folders/1FsS3j9OhjLcKGmC3T7B8LkRuj2mXH8DW?usp=share_link )

 ## Contributors
 We are happy to help with any questions or requests.
-Please contact to following authors to get in touch!
+Please contact the following authors to get in touch!
 * Seungjae Han (jay0118@kaist.ac.kr)
 * Eun-Seo Cho (eunseo.cho@kaist.ac.kr)